slackapi/node-slack-sdk/README.md

 so we have them covered in [Building Bots](https://slackapi.github.io/node-slack-sdk/bots).

 # Install
-Once you have a working Node.js project (if you need help, check out [NPM's tutorial](https://docs.npmjs.com/getting-started/installing-node)), you can install the Slack Developer Kit for Node.js as a dependency via npm:
+Once you have a working Node.js project (if you need help, you can check out [NPM's tutorial](https://docs.npmjs.com/getting-started/installing-node)), you can install the Slack Developer Kit as a dependency via npm:

 `npm install @slack/client --save`